Kesha Loses Appeal To Break Deals With Dr. Luke

 Dr. Luke denied Kesha's allegations and countersued the singer for defamation.

-In February 2015, the singer (born Kesha Rose Sebert) filed an injunction, asking to be let out of her recording contract with Dr. Luke's label, Kemosabe, a label imprint owned by Sony Music Entertainment (SME).
-Four months later, she amended her injunction request, charging that SME was aware of the alleged abuse against her, and claimed that SME also knew of other alleged victims of Dr. Luke.
-She also submitted a motion asking for the New York litigation to be put on pause, so that her case in California could continue; Dr. Luke filed an opposing motion, which he was granted.
+In February 2015, the singer (born Kesha Rose Sebert) filed an injunction, asking to be let out of her recording contract with Dr. Luke's label, Kemosabe, a label imprint owned by Sony Music Entertainment.
+Four months later, she amended her injunction request, charging that SME was aware of the alleged abuse against her and also knew about other alleged victims of Dr. Luke.
+She also submitted a motion asking for the New York litigation to be put on pause so that her case in California could continue; Dr. Luke filed an opposing motion, which he was granted.

 A year later, Kesha's injunction to to be released from her Sony contract was denied.
 Afterwards, fans and fellow artists publicly rallied to her side, including Lady Gaga and Kelly Clarkson.
 Dr. Luke had also worked closely with Clarkson, producing such smashes for her as "Since U Been Gone" and "My Life Would Suck Without You."
 In an interview with Australian radio station KIIS 1065, Clarkson asserted that she had only worked with him because she had been "literally ... blackmailed" by her label, RCA, another subsidiary of SME.